Lewy Body Dementia (LBD)

 Treatment for Lewy Body Dementia

-Treating this condition has significant overlap with Parkinson’s disease treatment, but not all LBD patients can tolerate the drugs used to treat Parkinson’s.
+Treating LBD has significant overlap with Parkinson’s disease treatment, but not all Lewy body dementia patients can tolerate the drugs used to treat Parkinson’s.
 Physical and occupational therapy can go a long way toward helping patients cope with physical symptoms.